orb-lang/qor/doc/md/core/fn.md

 end

 ```
 ## Errors and asserts

 ### Assertfmt

-I'll probably just globally replace assert with this over time\.
+I'll probably just globally replace assert with this over time.

 This avoids doing concatenations and conversions on messages that we never
-see in normal use\.
+see in normal use.

 ```lua
 fn.assertfmt = _base.assertfmt
 ```
 ```lua
 return fn
 ```